|

 Today Bralorne Gold Mines Ltd. has resurrected new gold finds with

-a new phase of operation being designed, built and implemented.
+a new phase of operation being designed, built and implemented for

 Past